thatoddmailbox/kvm/README.md

 # kvm
 > This is still a work in progress!
-More specifically, the keypad and base do not yet communicate.
+More specifically, the firmware is still a work in progress&mdash;the keypad and base do not yet communicate.

 An open-source HDMI Keyboard/Video/Mouse (KVM) switch, which lets you switch two monitors and four USB devices between up to three computers.